-C. in C. Wheeler: What do you wish to do with this report?
-It was moved by LTC Jeffries, seconded by Howard Wheeler, and
+C. in-C. Wheeler: What do you wish to do with this report?

+It was moved by LTC Jeffries, seconded by Howard Wheeler, and carried unanimously to accept the Financial Report.

-At this point, Brother Combs reviewed the work still to be done by the Encampment and recommended an early start Wednesday morning.
-He then read a letter from P.D.C.
-Thomas L. W. Johnson of Wisconsin expressing regrets that he was unable to attend and best wishes to the Commander-in-Chief for a harmonious and productive Encampment.
-A letter was also read from Past Commander-in-Chief Cleon E. Heald of New Hampshire explaining that conditions over which he had no control prevented his attendance and expressing sincere regrets to the Commander-in-Chief and all in attendance.
+At this point, Brother Combs reviewed the work still to be done by the Encampment and recommended in early start Wednesday morning.
+He then read a letter from PDC Thomas L. W. Johnson of Wisconsin expressing regrets that he was unable to attend and best wishes to the Commander-in-Chief for a harmonious and productive Encampment.
+A letter was also read from P t Commander-in-Chief Cleon E. Heald of New Hampshire explaining that conditions over which he had no control prevented his attendance and expressing sincere regrets to the Commander-in-Chief and all in attendance.
 The following letter was then read by the National Secretary-Treasurer:

-To the Officers and Members of the 96th Annual National Encampment of the Sons of Union Veterans of the Civil War-
+To the Officers and Members of the 96th Annual National Encampment of the

+Sons of Union Veterans of the Civil War-